sinesy/GitBookLegacy/3-1-7-Windows-list.md

   Finally, a specific folder can be enabled/disabled through the following method:
   **setEnableTab\(‘folderContainerIdentifier’,panelIndex,true\|false\);**

+* a **vertical folder container**, working like the previous one, but tabs are arranged vertically

 * an ** accordion panel**  – which is a special kind of panel where any number of panels can be added to it, but only one of them can be showed at a time; the first added subpanel is the one showed at the beginning; any other subpanel can be showed by simply clicking on its title: all other subpanes are minimized and the one just clicked will be maximized.
 Any other subpanel can be showed and replace the previous one, also by executing a special javascript method which can be invoked from a js action; the method is accessible from within the window and has the following signature: **setActiveItem\(“accordionPanelIdentifier”,panelIndex\);**

 * a  **card panel**  – which is a special kind of panel where any number of panels can be added to it, but only one of them can be showed at a time; the first added subpanel is the one showed at the beginning.
 Any other subpanel can be showed and replace the previous one, only by executing a special javascript method which can be invoked from a js action; the method is accessible from within the window and has the following signature: